2000: The RNLI Flood Rescue Team officially forms

 RNLI response to inland floods dates back as far back as the 1930s.
 For example, in January 1937, after 12 days of gales and rain, lifeboat volunteers sprang into action when the River Dee flooded, causing widespread damage.
 Lifeboat crew members were also involved in major international flood relief efforts in Bangladesh in 1970.

-Currently, the RNLI Flood Rescue Team comprises lifeboat crew members from all over the UK and Ireland, who have been specially trained for the risks involved when working in or around dangerous, fast-moving flood water.
+Currently, the RNLI Flood Rescue Team comprises lifeboat crew members and lifeguards from all over the UK who have been specially trained for the risks involved when working in or around dangerous, fast-moving flood water.

-These 250 volunteers make up six divisional teams strategically positioned to respond to a flood anywhere in the UK or Ireland within 6 hours.
-Fifty of these team members form the international Flood Rescue Team, which can deploy anywhere in the world within 24 hours.
+Given sufficient notice, these 28 volunteers make up two teams positioned to respond to a flood anywhere in the UK or Ireland within 6 hours.

-Each team has two boats, a rescue van and a Land Rover, as well as all the ancillary equipment needed to allow the team to operate self-sufficiently for up to 48 hours.
+Each team has a rescue boat, a command and rescue van and a Land Rover.
+Within these they carry all the ancillary equipment needed to allow the team to operate self-sufficiently for deployment.

 This kit includes an operational base gazebo, electric generators, food, refreshments, scene lighting and maintenance equipment.
-Many of the RNLI flood rescue volunteers have specific skills as doctors, paramedics, linguists or mechanics, and the international team have all the necessary vaccinations to enable them to travel at a moment's notice.
+Many of the RNLI flood rescue volunteers have specific skills such as paramedics, logisticians and mechanics.

 Since its inception, the official RNLI Flood Rescue Team has formed a core part of the response to flooding emergencies across the UK.